Revolutionary-Games/Thrive/doc/setup_instructions.md

 Note: Setting up Visual Studio Code with Linux is possible, however it is recommended to use MonoDevelop instead

-Next, install Build Tools for Visual Studio here: https://visualstudio.microsoft.com/downloads/?q=build+tools During the installation process, make sure MSBuild tools is listed under Installation details.
+Next, install Build Tools for Visual Studio from here: https://visualstudio.microsoft.com/downloads/?q=build+tools During the installation process, make sure MSBuild tools is listed under the installation details.

 Go to https://dotnet.microsoft.com/download Under the .NET Core section, click on _Download .NET Core SDK_ and run the installer.